 Chief Executive Officer

-Other selected highlights of his military career include tours as Deputy Executive Secretary to Defense Secretaries Cheney and Aspin; ground plans officer for Drug Enforcement Policy in the Pentagon; liaison to the Congressional Commission on Roles and Missions of the Armed Forces; and Inspector General of the Marine Corps.
+Other selected highlights of Gen. Cheney’s military career include tours as Deputy Executive Secretary to Defense Secretaries Cheney and Aspin; ground plans officer for Drug Enforcement Policy in the Pentagon; liaison to the Congressional Commission on Roles and Missions of the Armed Forces; and Inspector General of the Marine Corps.

-Following retirement from the Marines, he became the Chief Operating Officer for Business Executives for National Security (BENS), in Washington, D.C., and most recently was President/CEO of the Marine Military Academy in Harlingen, Texas.
+Following retirement from the Marines, Gen. Cheney became the Chief Operating Officer for Business Executives for National Security (BENS), in Washington, D.C., and most recently was President/CEO of the Marine Military Academy in Harlingen, Texas.

-He is a graduate of the Marine Corps Command and Staff College, the National War College, and the University of Southern California.
+Gen. Cheney is a graduate of the Marine Corps Command and Staff College, the National War College, and the University of Southern California.
 He was a military fellow at the Council on Foreign Relations in New York City, where he is a member.
-He was appointed to the Secretary of State’s International Security Advisory Board in December, 2013.
+Additionally, he is also a member of the Secretary of State’s International Security Advisory Board.